sandratreneska/Image-colorization/README.md

-# Implementation on the paper "Colorizing images with Conditional Adversarial Networks and Transfer Learning"
+# Implementation of the paper "Colorizing images with Conditional Adversarial Networks and Transfer Learning"